pvcraven/big-data-class/source/assignments/paper_2_prework/paper_2_prework.rst

 * Conclusion
 * Bibliography
 * Also - Upload your supporting Excel files.
 * The paper should have 1,000 words or more.
+So 20-25 points in your outline.

 However, this part of the assignment is just the pre-work.
 For this assignment I am looking for: